cosmos/cosmos-sdk/x/auth/spec/03_antehandlers.md

 - `ConsumeGasTxSizeDecorator`: Consumes gas proportional to the `tx` size based on application parameters.

-- `DeductFeeDecorator`: Deducts the `FeeAmount` from first signer of the transaction.
+- `DeductFeeDecorator`: Deducts the `FeeAmount` from first signer of the `tx`.
 If feegrant module is enabled and a fee granter is set, it will deduct fees from the fee granter account.

 - `SetPubKeyDecorator`: Sets pubkey of account in any account that does not already have pubkey saved in state machine.